open-mmlab/mmpretrain/docs/en/user_guides/config.md

 This primitive config file includes a dict variable `model`, which mainly includes information such as network structure and loss function:

-- `type`: The type of the classifier to build.
-For image classification task, it's usually `'ImageClassifier'`.
+- `type`: The type of classifier to build.
+For image classification tasks, it's usually `'ImageClassifier'`.
 You can find more details in the [API documentation](https://mmclassification.readthedocs.io/en/1.x/api/models.html#classifier).
 - `backbone`: The settings of the backbone.
-The backbone is the main network to extract features of the inputs, like `ResNet`, `Swin Transformer`, `Vision Transformer` and etc. All available backbones can be found in the [API documentation](https://mmclassification.readthedocs.io/en1.x/api/models.html#backbones).
+The backbone is the main network to extract features of the inputs, like `ResNet`, `Swin Transformer`, `Vision Transformer` etc. All available backbones can be found in the [API documentation](https://mmclassification.readthedocs.io/en1.x/api/models.html#backbones).
 - `neck`: The settings of the neck.
 The neck is the intermediate module to connect the backbone and the classification head, like `GlobalAveragePooling`.
 All available necks can be found in the [API documentation](https://mmclassification.readthedocs.io/en/1.x/api/models.html#necks).
 - `head`: The settings of the classification head.
 The head is the task-related component to do the final classification.
 All available heads can be found in the [API documentation](https://mmclassification.readthedocs.io/en/1.x/api/models.html#heads).